syhner/next-kickstart/README.md

 ## next-kickstart

-Zero setup, edge-ready, feature-packed Next.js 13.4 (app router) boilerplate.
+Feature packed Next.js 13.4 (app router) boilerplate.
+Zero setup.
+Edge ready.

 Some features depend on environment variables (indicated in features list with 💡) and so require enabling.
 They are disabled by default so that the app runs without any setup.
 They can be enabled by uncommenting all lines under where `@enable {feature}` appears.
 Some of these may be optional, indicated with `@optional {purpose}` e.g.